-When you go to a restaurant, you usually have a good idea of what’s going to happen.
-That’s because eating at a restaurant usually follows a set script.
-The waiters aren’t actually given a written script to memorize, of course.
-But even so, waiters and waitresses usually stick to a very narrow range of phrases.
-Here’s what you can expect when you go to a restaurant.
+When you go to a restaurant, you usually know what is going to happen and that is because eating at a restaurant usually follows a set script.
+The waiters aren’t given one to memorize, of course.
+But even so, waiters and waitresses usually stick to a very narrow range of English phrases.
+Here is what you can usually expect to hear when going to a restaurant.

-When you first go in, the host or hostess will want to know how many people are eating with you.
+When you first enter, the host or hostess will want to know how many people are eating with you.
 They might ask:

 How many are in your party?

 If they can see how many people walked in together, they might simply ask:

 Some popular places expect you to have a reservation before you come.
 In that case, the hostess might ask:

 If the place is really busy, you might have to wait.
 They’ll say:

 It’s going to be about a 15-minute wait.

 If you decide to wait, they’ll write your name on a list:

 And then, when it’s your turn to sit: